Luisg0929/RockPaperScissorsGame/README.md

 manipulation techniques can be hard and confusing.

-Ive also could of used lots of OOP principles by making lots of functions that I could of re-used in my program although I mainly focusing on code fucntionality rather than code readability for this project.
+Ive also could of used lots of OOP principles by making lots of functions that I could of re-used in my program although I mainly was focusing on code fucntionality rather than code readability for this project.